MinaShahisavandi77/PGS_LDPred2_GenR/README.md

 This repository was made based on Polygenic scores and inference using LDpred2 tutorial by Florian Privé.
 - Florian Privé, Julyan Arbel, Bjarni J Vilhjálmsson, LDpred2: better, faster, stronger, Bioinformatics, Volume 36, Issue 22-23, 1 December 2020, Pages 5424–5431, <https://doi.org/10.1093/bioinformatics/btaa1029>
 ---
-However we made some changes based on our need for calculating Poly Genetic risk score here in Generation R study.
+However, we made some modifications based on our needs for calculating the Polygenic Risk Score (PRS) in the Generation R study.
 To run this script you need :
 - Summary statistics of the trait.
 This summary statistics should contain marginal effect sizes, their standard errors, and the corresponding sample size(s).
 - An LD (linkage disequilibrium) matrix derived from individuals sharing the same genetic ancestry as those included in the GWAS.Here we used the [HapMap3+](https://ndownloader.figshare.com/files/25503788)